AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-08-21-neural-network-certification-6-certified-training.md

 Each method gives up the full-region upper-bound guarantee at a different point in the computation and relies on a corresponding working assumption.

-**SABR bets that the attack found the hard neighborhood.** SABR, short for **Small Adversarial Bounding Regions**, first uses PGD to decide where bounding effort should go.
+**SABR assumes that the attack found the hard neighborhood.** SABR, short for **Small Adversarial Bounding Regions**, first uses PGD to decide where bounding effort should go.
 For April, it would search the radius-$0.24$ square for a hard point, draw a smaller square around that point, and run IBP on the smaller